inductiva/inductiva/docs/introduction/computational_resources_overview.md

 # Overview

-In this guide, we will explain some of the main features of the Inductiva API when it comes to making informed decisions about resource allocation, ensuring you get the most out of the Inductiva API for your simulation needs.
+In this guide, we will explain some of the main features of the Inductiva API when it comes to making informed decisions about resource allocation.
+Here, you will learn the two options available for running your simulations; shared and dedicated resources through the Inductiva API.
+Lastly, we demonstrate the performance differences between shared and dedicated resources using a SWASH simulation.

-Here, you will learn about running your simulation tasks on a shared pool of Virtual Machines (WMs), ideal for simple tasks and quick tests.
-Then, you will examine the options for dedicated resources, including Machine Groups for individual processing, Elastic Machine Groups with dynamic scaling, and MPI Clusters for complex simulations requiring multiple CPUs.
-Lastly, we present a comparison using a SWASH simulation to demonstrate the performance differences between shared and dedicated resources, providing practical insights into optimizing your simulations with the Inductiva API.

 ## Shared Resources

-As a standard practice, when you submit simulation tasks through the Inductiva API, they get initially sent to a shared pool of workers on designated Virtual Machines (VMs) serving multiple users.
+As a standard practice, when you submit simulation tasks through the Inductiva API, they enter a [task queue]() and are sent to a shared pool of workers on designated Virtual Machines (VMs) serving multiple users from either the [Google Cloud Provider (GCP)](https://cloud.google.com/compute/docs/machine-resource) or Inductiva's own computational platform (ICE).
 These VMs are specifically allocated to facilitate easy API testing and to handle light tasks efficiently with a minimal setup, ideal for quick experimentation.

-Tasks enter a [task queue]() and are allocated to workers from either the [Google Cloud Provider (GCP)](https://cloud.google.com/compute/docs/machine-resource) or Inductiva's own computational platform (ICE), ensuring a streamlined start for for doing quick experimentation with the Inductiva API.

 However, this shared resource pool has its limitations, including slower completion times for simulations due to its finite capacity and less powerful VMs.
-This setup, while user-friendly for initial tests and small-scale simulations, may not suffice for more demanding tasks, which require more robust computational power and shorter waiting times.

-For running a larger volume of simulations that require more powerful VMs, the Inductiva API provides you with the option to set up your own [dedicated resources]() to ensure you can access the necessary computational power for your simulations without the constraints of a shared environment.
+For running a larger volume of simulations that require more powerful VMs, the Inductiva API provides you with the option to set up your own [dedicated resources](). to ensure you can access the necessary computational power for your simulations without the constraints of a shared environment.